worktheclock/replit.github.io/Teams/TeachYourKid.md

 Each of the examples is a starting point for you and your child to play with and develop your own unique extensions.

 If you do not have a Repl.it Teams account yet, read this [introduction to Teams](https://docs.repl.it/Teams/Intro) and sign up.
-The free account will be sufficient to follow along, but you may choose a premium option for more powerful Repls and heightened privacy.
+The free account will be sufficient to follow along, but you may choose a premium option for more powerful repls and heightened privacy.

 ## Drawing with Python Turtle

-We'll start with Python Turtle, as it is uses high level commands like 'forward()' to move a turtle character around on the screen.
+We'll start with Python Turtle, as it is uses high-level commands like `forward()` to move a turtle character around the screen.
 This makes it really easy for your child to understand the basics of how it works and modify it to move the turtle differently or draw different shapes.

 We are going to build a simple turtle game with two characters.
-One (controlled by you) will be draw a maze and the other (controlled by your child's code) will attempt to navigate through it.
+One (controlled by you) will draw a maze and the other (controlled by your child's code) will attempt to navigate through it.

 ![](/images/teamsForEducation/teach-your-kid/turtle-example.gif)

 You can draw the maze and explain to your child how you did it and ask them to write the code to allow their turtle to navigate through it.

-The idea is that you(the parent) draw the maze showing the kid how you do it and then allowing them to look at your code and write code that will make their turtle navigate the maze and "escape".
+The idea is that you (the parent) draw the maze showing the kid how you do it and then allow them to look at your code and write code that will make their turtle navigate the maze and "escape".

 Create a new Python repl or [fork ours](https://repl.it/@ritza/coding-for-kids-turtle#main.py) and start by adding the following code to the `main.py` file.

 ```python
 import turtle